baltimoreheritage/tours/wyman-park-dell-confederate-monuments.md

+wyman-park-confederate-memory.md

 # Overview

-_**Note**: These tour notes are being prepared by Eli Pousson in November 2015 for a Baltimore Heritage tour and discussion program organized in December 2015 in advance of a public meeting on December 15, 2015 by the Special Commission to Review Baltimore’s Public Confederate Monuments._
+_**Note**: These tour notes were prepared by Eli Pousson in November 2015 for a Baltimore Heritage tour and discussion program organized on December 5, 2015 in advance of a public meeting on December 15, 2015 by the Special Commission to Review Baltimore’s Public Confederate Monuments._

+Please join us for a walk around Wyman Park Dell and Charles Village to learn about ongoing review of Baltimore’s public Confederate monuments, the history behind these statues, and the complicated issue of public memory and public art.
+This tour is intended to create a safe place for learning and discussion about both Confederate and Union monuments and their meaning in the past and present.
+Mayor Stephanie Rawlings-Blake’s <a href="http://baltimoreplanning.wix.com/monumentcommission">Commission to Review Baltimore's Public Confederate Monuments</a> is currently developing recommendations for the treatment of four Confederate monuments located on city property.
+The Committee will hold its final <a href="http://baltimoreheritage.org/event/public-hearing-special-commission-to-review-baltimores-public-confederate-monuments/">hearing on December 15</a>, and this tour is a good opportunity to learn more about the monuments and reflect on your own views ahead of time.
+You can also <a href="http://baltimoreheritage.github.io/baltimore-civil-rights-heritage/confederate-memory/">read a working draft of the Baltimore Heritage study</a> of these monuments here.

+<em>This program is free but participants are welcome to make an optional $5 donation to support our work.
+We are trying to arrange for warm refreshments following the walk and allow further time for questions and discussion.
+Stay tuned for details!
+For questions, please contact Eli Pousson at 301-204-3337.</em>

 ## What is this tour about?